sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Living-Tips" />
 ### Apartment Hunting Tips
-* Paying a deposit is common.
+* Paying a deposit is common
-* Don't pay a deposit of any kind to *see* an apartment.
+* Don't pay a deposit of any kind to *see* an apartment
-* Utilities included is less common than Waterloo.
+* Utilities included is less common than Waterloo
 * 4-month leases are harder to come by than Waterloo
-* Paying the first months rent in full by certified check is not uncommon
+* Paying the first months rent in full by certified check is common
-* Bring enough money for first months rent and security
+* Bring enough money for first month's rent and security
-* Cashing a Canadian cheque in the US takes a long time (even if it's a USD account), cash is recommended.
+* Cashing a Canadian cheque in the US takes a long time (even if it's a USD account)--cash is recommended
 * Sometimes you can get your stipend ahead of time if you already have an American bank account.
 Note that if you get your stipend in December for a winter work term, you'll have to do taxes during your work term for the